adityassharma-ss/DevOps/README.md

 Note: You need to add your own web-app link and make any other adjustments to make it fit your purpose, also if you want to add other things to readme that i missed out on.

-If you like this website, please give it a ⭐.
+If you like this repository, please give it a ⭐.
 Your support is greatly appreciated!